Josafa2018/blink-server/README.md

 For Windows download Java [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) and install.

-## Configuração rápida do Servidor Local
+## Configuração Rápida do Servidor

 + Make sure you are using Java 11